 by Holly Hardman

-The Alaska Airlines door plug disengagement horror at the start of 2024 has prompted a lot of questions about aircraft safety.
+The Alaska Airlines door plug disengagement horror at the start of 2024 has prompted a lot of questions about aircraft safety and oversight.
 Thank heavens all on board Flight 1282 survived.
 I would bet that every person on the plane watched their lives flash before their eyes while sitting frozen near a gaping hole at an altitude of 16,000 feet.
 Terrifying.
 I would also hasten to bet that every single person on the flight is now dealing with trauma.

 The craft, a Boeing 737 MAX, has a checkered history.
 The 737 MAX was cleared for flights in the U.S. in 2017.
 The planes have been plagued with manufacturing errors and safety issues for years.
 In 2018 and 2019 there were near concurrent 737 MAX crashes with no survivors, one in Indonesia and one in Ethiopia.